Guide to sending money abroad

 -

-- Pay in your own currency, which is then converted into the local currency when it arrives at its destination
+- Pay in your own currency, which is then converted into the local currency when it arrives at its destination.

-- Convert the amount into the destination currency before paying it overseas
+- Convert the amount into the destination currency before paying it overseas.

-When you make overseas money transfers online with your international currency account, you'll be able to see clearly how much money will leave your account – or how much the recipient will get.
+When you make overseas money transfers online with your International Currency Account, you'll be able to see clearly how much money will leave your account – or how much the recipient will get.

-If you need to be sure of how much is leaving your account then pay in your own currency – but the amount that will be deposited in the account abroad will depend on the exchange rate on the day that payment is made.
+If you need to be sure of how much is leaving your account, then pay in your own currency – but the amount that will be deposited in the account abroad will depend on the exchange rate on the day that payment is made.

 If you need certainty about the exchange rate, make your payment in the currency of the destination country.
 This removes any uncertainty about the exchange rate used by the receiving bank.

-Please be aware that the overseas banks involved may make a charge, which we have no control over.
+Be aware that the overseas banks involved may make a charge, which we have no control over.

 -